In this Article

 - You can also mix one tablespoon of this powder with 100 ml of breast or formula milk.

-- milk as a sweetener if your baby is less than a year old.
+- Avoid adding honey as a sweetener if your baby is less than a year old.
 Honey has spores that can lead to botulism.

 - The consistency of the porridge can be thick or runny.